Skip to page content

 Since 2020, SJH provides new boots, coats, and other cold-weather clothing each year as part of its Boot Up Philly campaign.
 This effort, which will culminate in a day-long event on October 19, ensures that people impacted by poverty get what they need to survive even the coldest winter.
 Last year, SJH distributed cold weather items to more than 800 individuals and families.

-One of the first shelters in the city, SJH provides crucial, life-sustaining services such as an emergency shelter, a 40-bed residence, a 12-bed residence for men experiencing homelessness with an HIV diagnosis, and serving over 52,000 meals annually for day service guests.
+One of the first shelters in the city, SJH provides crucial, life-sustaining services such as an emergency shelter, a 40-bed residence, a 12-bed residence for men experiencing homelessness who are medically fragile, and serving over 52,000 meals annually for day service guests.

 The Socktober drive last year was launched by St. Dominic’s parish and school, the Sisters of the Trinitarians, and Holy Family University.
 Their initial goal was to collect 175 pairs, but through the generous outpouring from the community, more than 2,000 pairs were collected.